wwylab/DeMixT/README.md

 # Installation
-The DeMixT source files are compatible with Windows, Linux and MacOS.

-This version is for users who have OpenMP on the computer.
-The user can install the latest ``DeMixT``  (v 1.10.1) from GitHub:
+The DeMixT package is compatible with Windows, Linux and MacOS.
+Specifically, for Linux and MacOS, the user can install the latest ``DeMixT``  (v 1.12.1) from GitHub:

 ```
 if (!require("devtools", quietly = TRUE))